Ash pond: Australia

 Coal ash accounts for almost one-fifth of the waste generated in Australia.
 There are no national regulations requiring recycling of coal ash.
 About 47% of coal ash was recycled in 2020.
 Coal ash in New South Wales is typically stored in landfills ("dry emplacements") or ash ponds ("ash dams").
 Coal ash storage is regulated by the state Environment Protection Authority and its Dams Safety Committee, which publishes standards for dam design and environmental monitoring.

 Netherlands

 Ash ponds are not allowed in the Netherlands, as they are a type of landfill.
 Instead, all coal ash is recycled in the Netherlands.

 Turkey

 In 2021 inspections were criticized and said to be insufficient.

 United States

 In the United States, coal ash is a major component of the nation's industrial waste stream.
-As of 2012 approximately 60 percent of US coal ash was disposed in surface impoundments and landfills.
+As of 2012 there were over 470 operational coal-fired power plants in the US, and approximately 60 percent of US coal ash was disposed in surface impoundments and landfills.
 The US had 310 active on-site landfills in 2012, averaging more than 120 acres in size with an average depth of over 40 feet, and more than 735 active on-site surface impoundments, averaging more than 50 acres in size with an average depth of 20 feet.
 In 2017, 38.2 e6ST of fly ash, and 9.7 e6ST of bottom ash were generated.
+As of July 2023, 210 coal-fired power plants were operational in the United States.